-Amendment schedule Date Version Amendment 1 November 2010 1.0 First published 1 March 2016 2.0 Updated to reflect legislation amendments and current reporting requirements, data formats and lodgement facilities 1 October 2021 3.0 Updated to reflect current reporting requirements, data formats and lodgement facilities 1 December 2021 4.0 Updated to reflect current reporting requirements, data formats and lodgement facilities.
-MEG/DOC23/1014153 28 March 2024 5.0 Updated to reflect current reporting requirements, data formats and lodgement facilities.
+Amendment schedule Date Version # Amendment Department reference number 1 November 2010 1.0 First published 1 March 2016 2.0 Updated to reflect legislation amendments and current reporting requirements, data formats and lodgement facilities 1 October 2021 3.0 Updated to reflect current reporting requirements, data formats and lodgement facilities 1 December 2021 4.0 Updated to reflect current reporting requirements, data formats and lodgement facilities MEG/DOC23/1014153 1 February 2024 5.0 Updated to reflect current reporting requirements, data formats and lodgement facilities RDOC23/179982

-© State of New South Wales through Regional NSW 2024.
+© State of New South Wales through Regional NSW 2023.
 You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Regional NSW as the owner.
 However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication in advertising or a product for sale; modify the publication; or republish the publication on a website.
 You may freely link to the publication on a departmental website.

-Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing (March 2024) and may not be accurate, current or complete.
+Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing (2023) and may not be accurate, current or complete.
 The State of New South Wales (including the Regional NSW), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
 Readers should make their own inquiries and rely on their own advice when making decisions related to material contained in this publication.

-Table of Contents
+Contents

-Contacts 5
+Contacts 6

-Overview 6
+Overview 7

-Purpose 6
+Purpose 7

-Application 6
+Application 7

 Reporting requirements for authorities 7

-Group reporting (mining leases only) 8

-Extensions and exemptions 8

-Confidentiality 9

-How to prepare and submit reports 9

 How reports are assessed and used by MEG 12

-Report structure 13
+Report Structure 14

-Annual reports 13
+Annual reports 14

-Partial relinquishment reports 16
+Partial relinquishment reports 18

-Final reports (including combined annual and final reports) 18
+Final reports (including combined annual and final reports) 20

-Report section content requirements 20
+Report section content requirements 22

-Data requirements 27
+Data requirements 29

-Mineral groups 1-6, 10 and 11 27
+Mineral groups 1-6, 10 and 11 29

-Mineral group 9 (coal) and 9A (oil shale) 29
+Mineral group 9 (coal) and 9A (oil shale) 31

-Mineral group 8 (geothermal) 30
+Mineral group 8 (geothermal) 32

-Mineral group 12 (hydrogen and non-metals) 31
+Mineral group 12 (hydrogen and non-metals) 33

-Submitting reports and digital data 32
+Submitting reports and digital data 34

-Method of lodgement 32

-Acceptable file types 32

-File size limits 32

-Submitting large data files greater than 1GB 32

-File formats for digital data submission 33

-File naming convention 36

-Metadata 36

-Location coordinates 36

-Images (maps, plans etc) 37

-Geophysical and remotely sensed data 37

-Seismic survey data - sections 37
+Appendix 1 - Glossary 41

+Appendix 2 - Details of confidentiality periods for different data categories 44

+Appendix 3 - Activity and expenditure table template 52

+Appendix 4 - Naming conventions for geophysical data 55